USA Bat Standard

-Effective January 1, 2018, USA Baseball, the national governing body for the sport of baseball in the United States, will adopt a new method for measuring bat performance for testing youth baseball bats.
-Since the new USABat Standard may affect your bat purchase decisions, we will break down every part of the new rule change, including what changes to expect, why a change is being made, and who this new standard will affect.
+Effective January 1, 2018, USA Baseball, the national governing body for the sport of baseball in the United States, adopted a new method for measuring bat performance for testing youth baseball bats.
+This new USABat Standard may affect your bat purchase decisions, so we have broken-down every part of the new rule change, including what changes occurred, why a change was made, and who this new standard impacted.

 What are the key takeaways regarding these new youth baseball bat rules?

 - In order to maintain the integrity of youth baseball, the USABat Standard will create wood-like performance in youth bats while allowing younger players to use light-weight bats that could not be achieved with wood bats.

 - AABC, Babe Ruth / Cal Ripken, Dixie, Little League, and PONY will all be affected by the USABat rule change, but USSSA will not.
 Currently, USSSA Baseball will allow the use of a bat that carries the new USABat stamp (as long as barrel diameter, drop weight, material specifications, etc. match the specific division's requirements).

 - AAU will vote on whether or not to adopt the USABat Standard in the Fall.

 - USABat will not have a drop weight limit.

 - USA Baseball will allow the use of 2 big barrel bats for all age levels.

 - BBCOR bats are permitted for Intermediate (50-70) Division and Junior League Division, but must be labeled with a silkscreen or other permanent certification mark.

 What will the USABat Standard change and why?